Andrew-O39/FolioCite/docs/user_guide.md

 FolioCite is a simple tool that helps you:

-- Search for a book
+- Search for a book (via Open Library)
+- Search for a **journal article** (via Crossref)
 - Confirm or edit its details
 - Generate a citation in multiple styles
 - Save citations to your personal bibliography
 - Export your bibliography as **.txt** or **.bib**
 - Manually enter a book if it cannot be found online
+- Delete items or clear your bibliography entirely

-FolioCite is designed to make academic writing easier and reduce the stress of formatting references.
+FolioCite is designed to make referencing quick and stress-free.

 ---